EgorBron/NarrativeNew/docs/build-story.md

 # Building the story

-In this guide, we will learn how to write a story with `Narrative Kotlin API`, and how to display it.
+In this guide, we will learn how to write a story with `Narrative Kotlin`, and how to display it.

 ## Where should we start?

-The **Narrative** itself does nothing -- it is a sort of schema you should follow to write your own things.
+You may already know that **Narrative** as the format does nothing -- it is a sort of schema you should follow to write your own things.

-Despite that, here is a reference library implementing the **Narrative** format in Kotlin, and with the help of it, we can learn the Narrative format.
+Despite that, now we are using a "reference library" implementing the **Narrative** in Kotlin, and with the help of it, we can learn the Narrative format itself.

 First of all, we need a place to tell our story to the person who will read it.